wayexists02/diffseg-pytorch/README.md

 # DiffSeg-pytorch

 Unofficial implementation of DiffSeg ("Diffuse attend and segment: Unsupervised zero-shot segmentation using stable diffusion."
 [1]) using PyTorch.
+This repo is for practice.

 The original repo is [here](https://github.com/google/diffseg).